gregk27/Private-Voting-Bot/README.md

   - Users can stop polls manually
   - Ability to mention multiple users without needing a group
   - Polls that close after an amount of time
-  - Better command error messages
+  - Better syntax error messages
   - Poll results are tallied
+  - Shorter poll ids